gitlabhq/gitlabhq/doc/ci/autodeploy/index.md

 # Auto Deploy

->**Notes:**
-- [Introduced][mr-8135] in GitLab 8.15.
+> [Introduced][mr-8135] in GitLab 8.15.
-- Auto deploy is an experimental feature and is not recommended for Production use at this time.
+> Auto deploy is an experimental feature and is **not recommended for Production use** at this time.

-- As of GitLab 9.1, access to the Container Registry is only available while the Pipeline is running.
-Restarting a pod, scaling a service, or other actions which require on-going access will fail.
+> As of GitLab 9.1, access to the container registry is only available while the Pipeline is running.
+Restarting a pod, scaling a service, or other actions which require on-going access **will fail**.
 On-going secure access is planned for a subsequent release.

+> As of GitLab 10.0, Auto Deploy templates are **deprecated** and the functionality has been included in [Auto DevOps](../../topics/autodevops/index.md).

 Auto deploy is an easy way to configure GitLab CI for the deployment of your application.
 GitLab Community maintains a list of `.gitlab-ci.yml`